toymakerlabs/kenburns/README.md

 Kenburns
 ========
- Kenburns.js is a lightweight and flexible Jquery gallery plugin that loads a list of images and transitions them using a pan-and-zoom, _[Ken Burns](http://en.wikipedia.org/wiki/Ken_Burns_effect)_ style effect.
+ Kenburns.js is a lightweight and flexible jQuery gallery plugin that loads a list of images and transitions them using a pan-and-zoom, *[Ken Burns](http://en.wikipedia.org/wiki/Ken_Burns_effect)* style effect.

 Example: <http://www.toymakerlabs.com/kenburns>

 Overview & Features
 -------------------
-Dude, another Jquery gallery?
+Dude, another jQuery gallery?
 Wait, wait!
 Before you go, this one actually does a few pretty neat things:

 * Uses super smooth webkit and moz transitions
 * Built in feature detection for CSS3 transforms
-* Uses Jquery Animations when CSS3 transforms are not available
+* Uses jQuery Animations when CSS3 transforms are not available
 * Loads images in parallel but maintains the gallery order
 * Built-in event callbacks for loading complete, and transition complete